 Unfortunately, their motives often work.
 Of course, you want to believe that the narcissist can change.
 You try to give them the benefit of the doubt.
-So when they make a genuine attempt to improve the relationship, you may start feeling incredibly optimistic.
+So when they make a genuine attempt to improve the relationship with a narcissist, you may start feeling incredibly optimistic.

 Unfortunately, their changes are not altruistic or generous.
 They don’t necessarily care about making you feel better- they care about maintaining your usual status quo.
 Narcissists aren’t stupid.
 They know how to charm people, and they know exactly how to delight you!

 If the narcissist suddenly makes grandiose promises about the future, be careful.
 They are probably feeling desperate.
 Even if a small part of them does want to change for the better, personality disorders tend to be extremely inflexible and rigid over time.

 Ultimately, giving them another chance tends to lead to more disappointment.
 You’ll probably feel frustrated and resentful when they don’t commit to their promise.
 At the same time, you’ll also feel ashamed or embarrassed that you believed in them in the first place.